Carl Josef Bayer: Personal life and education

-Aluminum ore processing prior to Bayer
+Aluminium ore processing prior to Bayer

-Bauxite was discovered in 1821 by Pierre Berthier who named it after a village named Les Beaux where he found it.
+Bauxite was discovered in 1821 by Pierre Berthier who named it after a village named Les Baux where he found it.
 To obtain the alumina from the bauxite ore, a process was developed that used acid to dissolve aluminium but resulted in a product that contained large amounts of iron and titanium dissolved within which were difficult to remove.
 Due to these impurities, the process was not employed for use, but was an approach that was explored.
-Louis Le Chatelier, in 1855, created a process that produced aluminium hydroxide by heating in sodium carbonate and then leaching.
+Louis Le Chatelier, in 1855, created a process that produced aluminium hydroxide by heating bauxite with sodium carbonate and then leaching.
 Bubbling through the solution with carbon dioxide precipitated aluminium hydroxide, which when dried, allowed for the recovery of alumina.

 Bayer's contribution to aluminium ore processing

 Bayer worked in the textile industry in Saint Petersburg, where aluminium hydroxide was used to help affix dye to the cotton.
 While working he made two important discoveries regarding processing steps that helped separate the Bayer process from that of Le Chatelier.
 In 1887, Bayer found that by using a pure seed of aluminium hydroxide, a crystalline precipitate formed that was more economical than that obtained by Le Chatelier.
 He later patented his discovery in Germany, the United States, and the United Kingdom in 1887.
 In 1892, Bayer discovered that by using an autoclave, or a pressure leaching vessel, in combination with a sodium hydroxide leachant the process resulted in a very pure sodium aluminate solution that could be used for his precipitation step that he discovered previously.
 Both steps are widely used today but have been improved upon as technology has evolved.
 After discovery, Bayer worked as a startup consultant for alumina manufacturing around Europe.
 Bayer returned to Austria in 1894 to start an alumina factory but was unable to secure enough capital to fully fund the project.